Well-posedness and scattering for wave equations on hyperbolic spaces with singular data: Introduction

 In this paper we employ the $L^{p}$-dispersive estimates obtained by Tataru \cite{Ta2001} in order to establish $L^{(p,r)}$-$L^{(p^{\prime},r)} $-dispersive estimates in the hyperbolic space $\mathbb{H}^{n}$, where the decays are of exponential type for large $\left\vert t\right\vert $ and polynomial for small $\left\vert t\right\vert .$ Using these estimates, we obtain a global well-posedness result in the mixed time weighted space $E_{\alpha,\widetilde{\alpha}}$, namely the set of all Bochner measurable $u:(-\infty,\infty)\rightarrow L^{(b+1,\infty)}$ such that

 where $\alpha,\widetilde{\alpha}$ are suitable positive parameters (see Section \ref{S4} and Theorem \ref{Global}).
-In view of the exponential weight in (\ref{aux-weight-space-1}), we show an exponential asymptotic stability result for the global solutions, as well as an exponential scattering behavior.
+In view of the exponential weight in (\ref{aux-weight-space-1}), we show an exponential asymptotic stability result for the global solutions (see Theorem \ref{Stable}), as well as an exponential scattering behavior (see Theorem \ref{SScattering}).
+Finally, we give the construction of wave operator in Theorem \ref{WaveOp}.

 The paper is organized as follows.
 Section \ref{S2} provides the Klein-Gordon equations on $\mathbb{H}^{n}$ and the dispersive estimates in the $L^{p} $-setting.
 Section \ref{S3} is devoted to the definition of Lorentz spaces $L^{(p,q)}$ on $\mathbb{H}^{n}$ and the dispersive estimates of the wave operator in $L^{(p,q)}$.
 In Section \ref{S4} we state and prove the main results.